oracle/rwloadsim/docs/PRINTF.md

 fprintf that writes to a named file (including e.g. stderr), and printf that writes to stdout.
-The sprintf statement will by default write to the start of the string, but using a syntax that include ||, the formatted outpu will append to the string.
+The sprintf statement will by default write to the start of the string, but using a syntax that include ||, the formatted output will append to the string.

 All statements work like their C equivalents but do additionally have